kleikanger/pyDEC/README.md

 ```

 The basis sets 'STO-3G' and 'STO-6G' is now stored in the Basis object
 in a list of BasisSet objects.
-In the next line we write to file.
+In the next line we write them to file in
+CP2K format.

 ```python
 >> basis.print_basis_sets('STO_3G+STO_6G', 'CP2K')  # inp: output filename, format